 That’s not to say every creative idea should survive.
 Or you should favour one type of creative idea over another.
 But leaders should clarify how much they expect to see safer evolutionary ideas, and what the role for more breakthrough ideas is.

-One way to do this is to set a ratio for how much investment goes into different types of creative idea.
-For example, a 70-20-10 ratio for creativity is quite common :-
+One way to do this is to set a ratio for how much investment goes into different types of creative ideas.
+For example, a 70-20-10 ratio split like this :-

-- 70% of the creative budget goes to strongly evolutionary creative ideas with lower risk and more immediate returns.
+- 70% of the budget goes to strongly evolutionary ideas with lower risk and more immediate returns.